willculkin/CUAlpineWebsite/README.md

 ## Front end
-The front end is done with react and webpack Insturctions in the frontend file
+The front end is done with react and webpack Instructions in the frontend readme

+## backend
+spring framework with connection to mongodb Instructions in the backend readme